BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Results and Discussion

 \section{Results and Discussion}

-This section presents the codec comparison results based on objective and subjective quality assessments, alongside encoder and decoder complexity assessments.
+This section presents the codec comparison results based on objective and subjective quality assessments of BVI-CC, alongside encoder and decoder complexity assessments.
 For the objective evaluation, two video quality metrics have been employed: the commonly used Peak-Signal-to-Noise-Ratio (PSNR) and Video Multi-method Assessment Fusion (VMAF) \cite{w:VMAF}.
-The latter is a machine learning-based video quality metric, which predicts subjective quality by combining multiple quality metrics and video features, including the Detail Loss Metric (DLM) \cite{j:Li2}, Visual Information Fidelity measure (VIF) \cite{j:Sheikh}, and averaged temporal frame difference \cite{w:VMAF}.
-The fusion process employs a \textnu-Support Vector machine (\textnu-SVM) regressor \cite{j:Cortes}.
-VMAF has been evaluated on various video quality databases, and shows improved correlation with subjective scores \cite{w:VMAF,j:Zhang7,j:Li5}.
-In this work VMAF has also been employed to determine optimum resolution for each test rate point and sequence, following the procedure described in Section \ref{sec:config}.
-The difference between test video codecs in terms of coding efficiency was calculated using the Bj{\o}ntegaard Delta (BD) measurements \cite{r:Bjontegaard} benchmarked against HEVC HM.
+The latter is a machine learning-based video quality metric, which predicts subjective quality by combining multiple quality metrics and video features, including the Detail Loss Metric (DLM) (\cite{j:Li2}), Visual Information Fidelity measure (VIF) (\cite{j:Sheikh}), and averaged temporal frame difference (\cite{w:VMAF}).
+The fusion process employs a \textnu-Support Vector machine (\textnu-SVM) regressor (\cite{j:Cortes}).
+VMAF has been evaluated on various video quality databases, and shows improved correlation with subjective scores (\cite{w:VMAF,j:Zhang7,j:Li5}).
+In this work, VMAF has also been employed to determine optimum resolution for each test rate point and sequence, following the procedure described in Section \ref{sec:config}.
+The difference between test video codecs in terms of coding efficiency was calculated using the \cite{r:Bjontegaard} Delta (BD) measurements benchmarked against HEVC HM.

-The rate-quality curves are plotted for each test sequence in all three resolution groups, where the subjective quality is defined as 100-DMOS for each rate point.
-A significance test was then conducted using one-way Analysis of Variance (ANOVA) \cite{j:Narwaria1,j:Katsenou} between each paired of codecs on all rate points and sequences.
+For the subjective assessment of the BVI-CC dataset, after following the experimental procedure defined in Section~\ref{sec:test}, the raw opinion scores were collected for each trial in confidentiality and anonymized.
+The rate-quality curves have been plotted for each test sequence in all three resolution groups (see Section~\ref{ssec:SubjectiveComparison}), where the subjective quality is defined as 100-DMOS (see Eq.(~\ref{eq:DMOS})).
+Before computing the DMOS values and performing a codec comparison, the subject bias was estimated and removed according to the Recommendation~\cite{r:P913}.
+A significance test was then conducted using one-way Analysis of Variance (ANOVA) between each paired of codecs on all rate points and sequences.